alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 'Assignee': text -> ^ ^ .'Users'
 ```

-It's a text property, but we want it to refer to one of the users of the application.
+An `Assignee` property holds a text value, but we want to ensure that it refers to an entry from the `Users` collection.
 Let's break down the syntax here:

 - `->`: says "hey, this should refer to something"
 - `^`: this is the first step in what we call the **path** to the thing we want to refer to.
 It tells the program to step "up" (`^`) out of the current collection.
 - `^`: the first step took us from 'Todos' to 'Project', so we take another step up.
 - `.'Users'`: now that we've arrived at the root of the model, we can simply point to the 'Users' collection.

-If you would like to check your addition, build the project again.
-And if all is well, just deploy it to see how it works in practice.
+To check your new additions, build the project again.
+If all is well, just deploy it to see how it works in practice.

 ## Next steps

 The project template has a model filled with examples that cover what we call **derivations**: ways to do math with numbers or derive state groups from other data.

-You can [annotate your model](/pages/docs/model/45/application/grammar.html#node) to set default values and [number formats](/pages/docs/model/45/application/grammar.html#numerical-types).
-Check the [model language docs](/pages/docs/model/45/application/grammar.html) for more details.
+You can [annotate your model](/pages/docs/model/50/application/grammar.html#node) to set default values and [number formats](/pages/docs/model/50/application/grammar.html#numerical-types).
+Check the [model language docs](/pages/docs/model/50/application/grammar.html) for more details.

 Migrations can be edited by hand, for instance to bootstrap your application with more data than is automatically generated.
 Learn more about it in the [migrations tutorial](migration.html).